aoanla/SRDBlog-Src/posts/2019/07/chile-torneox-2019.rst

 - Deskarriadas (Osorno)
 - Diosas Volcánicas (Puerto Montt)

 This is mostly the same as last year, with only Temuco having no representation this time.
-(Adrenaline Roller Derby, listed by us in our 2018 article, rebranded to Furias before the actual 2018 final, so there's actually no change there.)
+(Adrenaline Roller Derby, listed by us in our 2018 article, rebranded to Furias before the actual 2018 final, so there's actually no change there, other than the name itself.)

+The Chilean community has recently kicked itself into higher gear in anticipation of the Torneo X, with, for example, Roller derby Valdivia recently scheduling fundraisers.
+However, the past few months have seen a consistent level of competition with Deskarriadas, Indomitas, and Diosas Volcanicas particularly active.
+Unfortunately, most of those scores were not made public, so it's hard to track actual performance levels.

 In 2018, the tournament's final rankings were: